Invicara/Twinit-App-Template-Quick-Model-View/docs/developer guide/deploy/d2-deploy-twinit.md

 Next you will deploy the template and its configuration to Twinit.
 This is the first of two deploys to completely deploy the template.
 In a later step you will learn how to build and deploy the template's web client.

+> Note: Images are provided as an example of what you will see during the deployment process.
+Depending on the release of Quick Model View which you are deploying, the actual scripts and configs you see will diff

 To deploy the template to Twinit you will:

 1. Clone the template code locally